todstoychev/Laravel5Starter/README.md

 4. [Lightbox 2.7.1](http://lokeshdhakar.com/projects/lightbox2/) - can be found in ```public/lightbox/```
 5. [FontAwesome 4.3.0](http://fortawesome.github.io/Font-Awesome/) - can be found in ```public/fa/```

 In the ```libs/``` directory there are some custom libraries written by me.
 Those are ICR - The Image Crop Resizer library used to manipulate images through the Imagine bundle.
 And the TableSorter, which provides an methods for table columns sorting.
-You can find exapmles for the usage of both libraries in the code itself.
+You can find examples for the usage of both libraries in the code itself.
 For the ICR you can check the ```putChangeAvatar()``` method in the ```app/Http/Controllers/UserController.php```.
 For TableSorter check some of the templates named ```all.blade.php``` and ```search.blade.php``` in ```resources/views/admin/users/``` or in the ```resources/views/admin/roles/```.
 Check the related methods in the controllers for some hints.
 Such methods are ```getAll()```, ```getSearch()``` and ```postSearch()``` in ```app/Http/Controllers/Admin/AdminUsersController.php```.